atanvardo/atanvardo.github.io/NGS/README.md

 | F16 |  |  |  |  |  |  |  |  |  |  |  |  |

 For example, the sample in the F2 well of the first (upper left) plate was amplified using the primers COIBF3_6 and COIBR2_2.
 The sample in the E4 well of the fourth (lower right) plate will be amplified using the primers COIBF3_13 and COIBR2_16.

+In each plate, the total number of samples is actually 92.
+We randomly choose two wells to leave them blank as negative controls (to detect contamination), and we choose two samples to be duplicated as a sequencing control (we expect to get the same sequence for each pair of duplicates at the end).

+### PCR

+In each well, we will add:

+- 2 uL of the DNA extraction.
+- 2.25 uL of each primer (4.5 uL in total).
+- 7.5 uL of the Qiagen polymerase master mix.
+- 1 uL of water.

+The PCR program is:

+-